Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Approach

-We optimize the above by storing experiences sampled according to $\hat{\pi}$ is a replay buffer and sampling mini-batches to minimize the loss above, analogous to supervised learning.
-Once the vector of probabilities $V^w$ is obtained, we can obtain expected $V$ by calculating the expectation.
-For our specific problems in path planning, reward $r$ is set to be $-1$ for $V$ such that the learned reward value function $-V$ reflects the estimated length of the shortest path (considering impenetrable obstacles) from $s_{o}$ to $s_{g}$ as done in~\cite{kaelbling1993learning,eysenbach2019search}.
-In particular, we assume that $-V$ is learned accurately and prove the following result, which is needed for the analysis of the higher level agent. \begin{lemma} Considering obstacles, the shortest path length between two points, as learned by $-V$, is a distance metric. \end{lemma}
+For continuous actions, we can directly learn the distribution of $\mathbf{V}$, represented by a network $V^w$ using the same vector of probability representation of the distribution of value as used above for $Q^{\theta}$.

-Next, for costs, we note that we performed the reward estimation without considering the costs.
-This is because in our approach the lower-level agent does not enforce the constraints.
-However, the lower level agent does estimate the local costs.
-Again, similar to above learning of $V^w$, the fixed learned policy $\hat{\pi}$ allows us to estimate the vector of probability $V^w_c$ function directly by minimizing the KL divergence between the target $V_c^t$ (same as in Equation~\ref{eq:distbellman} but with $c$ instead of $r$ and action $a \sim \hat{\pi}$) and the current $V_c^w$:
+For problems in path search with no movement uncertainty, reward $r$ is set to $-1$ for each step such that the learned expected negated reward value function $-V(s,s')$ reflects the estimated length of the shortest path (avoiding impenetrable obstacles) from $s$ to $s'$ as done in~\cite{kaelbling1993learning,eysenbach2019search}.
+In particular, we assume that $-V$ is learned accurately and prove the following result: \begin{lemma} Given $S \subset \mathbb{R}^d$, assuming $-V$ gives the obstacle avoiding shortest path length, $-V$ is a distance metric. \end{lemma} Next, for costs, we note that we performed the reward estimation without considering costs since in our approach the lower-level agent does not enforce constraints.
+However, the lower level agent does estimate the local costs as distributional $\mathbf{Q}$ values as a $Q^\theta_c$ network in the discrete action case or distributional $\mathbf{V}$ values as a $V^w_c$ network in the continuous action case.
+Then, in the discrete action case, similar to above learning of $V^w$, the fixed learned policy $\hat{\pi}$ allows us to estimate the vector of probability $V^w_c$ function directly by minimizing the KL divergence between a target $V_c^t = Q^\theta_c(s,s',a), a\! \sim\! \hat{\pi}(\cdot|s,s')$ and the current $V_c^w$: $ \min_{w} D_{KL}(V_c^{t} || V_c^{w}) $.
+In the continuous action case, the network $V^w_c$ is already learned directly (details in Appendix).